A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Comparison with standard approaches Comparison with standard approaches

 We ran the replication experiments as above and the results are:

-\begin{itemize} \item \emph{ss:} For the 100 pairs the BBT found 21 beyond the pairwise Wilcoxon, only one pair was detected by the pairwise Wilcoxon and missed by the BBT, and 2 of the 10 aggregated ranking were the same. \item \emph{mm:} For the 450 pairs, BBT found 126 beyond the pairwise Wilcoxon, 6 missed, and no aggregated ranking was the same. \item \emph{sl:} For the 50 pairs, BBT found 6 beyond the pairwise Wilcoxon, 1 missed, and only one aggregated ranking was the same. \item \emph{ll results:} For 120 pairs of comparisons, BBT found 21 beyond the pairwise Wilcoxon, 1 missed, and the methods did not agree on the aggregated ranking. \end{itemize}
+\begin{itemize} \item \emph{ss:} For the 100 pairs the BBT found 21 beyond the pairwise Wilcoxon, only one pair was detected by the pairwise Wilcoxon and missed by the BBT, and 2 of the 10 aggregated rankings were the same. \item \emph{mm:} For the 450 pairs, BBT found 126 beyond the pairwise Wilcoxon, 6 missed, and no aggregated ranking was the same. \item \emph{sl:} For the 50 pairs, BBT found 6 beyond the pairwise Wilcoxon, 1 missed, and only one aggregated ranking was the same. \item \emph{$\ell\ell$ results:} For 120 pairs of comparisons, BBT found 21 beyond the pairwise Wilcoxon, 1 missed, and the methods did not agree on the aggregated ranking. \end{itemize}

 BBT seems to be stronger than the pairwise Wilcoxon but not all pairs deemed significant by the pairwise Wilcoxon are found by BBT.
 The two procedures fully agree on very few of the aggregated rankings.
-Also, for the ll-results, there were 7 cases in which the pairwise Wilcoxon procedure sees not significant difference but the BBT can make a stronger claim that the two algorithms are equivalent.
+Also, for the $\ell\ell$-results, there were 7 cases in which the pairwise Wilcoxon procedure sees non-significant difference but the BBT can make a stronger claim that the two algorithms are equivalent.

 \hypertarget{pairwise-bayesian-signed-rank}{